facebook/react/docs/docs/jsx-in-depth.md

 This behavior is usually not relevant.
 It's only mentioned here for completeness.

-### Props Default to "True"
+### Props Default to Empty String

-If you pass no value for a prop, it defaults to `true`.
+If you pass no value for a prop, it defaults to ''.
 These two JSX expressions are equivalent:

 ```js
 <MyTextBox autocomplete />